 Once a family has proven homelessness and District residency, Virginia Williams staff will assess whether there are friends or family with whom the applicant family can stay temporarily.
 Virginia Williams staff will often use "mediation" or "diversion" to find a placement with a friend or relative.
-If such an arrangement is found, the family is sent to the temporary arrangement, placed on the family shelter waiting list, and should be told to call the Virginia Williams intake worker if the family's situation changes.
+If such an arrangement is found, the family is sent to the temporary housing arrangement and referred to a Homeless Prevention Program.
+The idea is that the Prevention Program can continue to work with the homeless family to continue the temporary housing arrangement with the hope that the homeless family can avoid entering the shelter system.
 If no safe, temporary arrangements can be found, the family should, by law, be placed in shelter if hypothermic conditions exist or are forecasted for that evening.
-Such families are placed at DC General or in motels if DC General is full.
-Families often require the help of an advocate to get into shelter.
+If a family who is working with a Prevention Provider but their temporary housing arrangement falls through, they remain eligible for emergency shelter and should be placed into shelter immediately.
+The homeless family will need to make the request for emergency shelter to their Prevention caseworker and the caseworker should then refer the family to shelter.
+Families often require the help of an advocate to get into shelter and to navigate these processes.
 Volunteers working with a family who has no safe place to sleep on a hypothermic or non-hypothermic day should call their case counseling attorney to discuss the matter and discuss a plan of action.

-A family in need of shelter on a hypothermic day can be placed directly into a motel or apartment-style shelter if the family can show that a member of the family has a disability (usually mental health, mobility impairment, or immune system-related illness) that would make it difficult for the family to reside in communal-style shelter (note that at DC General, families have their own bedrooms but usually share bathrooms and dining areas with many other families); however, it can take several weeks for an apartment-style unit to become available.
-Volunteers with a client living at DC General or awaiting shelter who may require apartment-style or non-communal shelter immediately due to a disability should contact their case counseling attorney to discuss the case.
+A family in need of shelter on a hypothermic day can be placed directly into a motel or apartment-style shelter if the family can show that a member of the family has a disability (usually mental health, mobility impairment, or immune system-related illness) that would make it difficult for the family to reside in shelter unit that does not have an attached bathroom; however, it can take several weeks for an apartment-style unit to become available.
+Volunteers with a client who is living in a unit that does not meet their needs should contact their case counseling attorney to discuss the case.